GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles: GPUTreeShap

 Given a unique decision tree path extracted from a decision tree in an ensemble predictor, with duplicates removed, we allocate one path element per GPU thread and cooperatively evaluate SHAP values for each row in a test dataset $X$.
 The dataset $X$ is assumed to be queryable from the device.
+Listing \ref{lst:kernel_overview} provides a simplified overview of the GPU kernel that is the basis of GPUTreeShap, further details can be found at \url{https://github.com/rapidsai/gputreeshap}.
+A single kernel is launched, parallelising computation of Shapley values across GPU threads in three dimensions: \begin{enumerate} \item Dataset rows. \item Unique paths in tree model from root to leaf. \item Elements in each unique path. \end{enumerate}

+GPU threads are launched according to the solution of the bin-packing problem described in Section \ref{sec:bin_packing}, which allocates threads efficiently to this unevenly sized, three-dimensional problem space.
+A contiguous thread group of size $\leq 32$ is launched and assigned to each dataset row and model path sub-problem.

-To enable non-recursive GPU-based implementation Algorithm~\ref{alg:treeshap}, it remains to describe how to compute permutation weights for each possible feature subset with the EXTEND function (Line~\ref{alg:treeshap:extend}), as well as how to UNWIND each feature in the path and calculate the sum of permutation weights (Line~\ref{alg:treeshap:unwoundsum}).
+To enable non-recursive GPU-based implementation of Algorithm~\ref{alg:treeshap}, it remains to describe how to compute permutation weights for each possible feature subset with the EXTEND function (Line~\ref{alg:treeshap:extend}), as well as how to UNWIND each feature in the path and calculate the sum of permutation weights (Line~\ref{alg:treeshap:unwoundsum}).
 The EXTEND function represents a single step in a dynamic programming problem.
 In the GPU version of the algorithm, it processes a single path in a decision tree, represented as a list of path elements.
 As discussed above, all threads processing the same path are assigned to the same warp to enable efficient processing.
 Data dependencies between threads occur when each thread processes a single path element.
 Figure~\ref{fig:extend} shows the data dependency of each call to EXTEND on previous iterations when using GPU threads for the implementation.
-Each thread depends on its own previous result and the previous result of the thread to its "left".
+Each thread depends on its own previous result and the previous result of the thread to its ``left''.

 This dependency pattern leads to a natural implementation using warp shuffle instructions, where threads directly access registers of other threads in the warp at considerably lower cost than shared or global memory.
 Algorithm~\ref{alg:extend} shows pseudo-code for a single step of a parallel EXTEND function on the device.
 In pseudocode, we define a shuffle function analogous to the corresponding function in NVIDIA's CUDA language, where the first argument is the register to be communicated, and the second argument is the thread to fetch the register from---if this thread does not exist, the function returns 0, else it returns the register value at the specified thread index.
 In Algorithm~\ref{alg:extend}, the shuffle function is used to fetch the element $m_{i}.w$ from the current thread's left neighbour if this neighbour exists, and otherwise returns 0.